kilfour/QuickFuzzr/reference.md

 **Exceptions:**
 - `NonNullValueExhaustedException`: When all attempts result in null.
 ### Nullable
-Wraps a value type fuzzr to sometimes yield null values.
+Wraps a value type Fuzzr to sometimes yield null values.

 **Signature:**
 ```csharp